 Thames Path Passport

 Here’s a list of our stamping stations together with opening hours and directions if off the Path.
+Those with a QR code outside to enable virtual stamping are marked with *.

 - Thames Head Inn* 1